VladimirMarkelov/ttdl/README.md

 - listprojects - show list of all project tags.
 Filters used by "list" are supported;
 - listcontexts - show list of all context tags.
 Filters used by "list" are supported;
 - listhashtags - show list of all hashtags.
 Filters used by "list" are supported.
+- agenda - show tasks of a selected day on a time line

 Most of the commands can be abbreviated.
 Please refer to built-in TTDL help to get a list of full command names and their aliases.